-The West Is Growing Fast- And Our Water Supplies Are Not
+The Problem: The West Is Growing Fast – And Our Water Supplies Are Not

 The Interior West is simultaneously the driest and fastest growing region of the United States.
 With an expected increase of millions of more residents to our region in the coming decades, it is imperative that a new style of land development be implemented now – one that recognizes and embraces the limited amount of water in the West.

-Integrating Land Use and Water Planning: A Solution
+A Solution: Integrating Land Use and Water Planning

-Western Resource Advocates’ current work involves three major thrusts:
+Western Resource Advocates’ current work involves three areas of focus:

 This WRA report provides an innovative take on how new housing developments should proceed in the West and documents how a new water-conserving approach has succeeded in a handful of new communities.

 Submetering is the action of providing each tenant in a multi-family building their own water meter.
 Many multi-family buildings only have one meter for the entire building, severely limiting the ability of each resident to individually track and manage their water use.
 This fact sheet provides information on submetering options and issues.

 This question series is a must for any water provider looking to understand how effectively their community’s comprehensive plan addresses water efficiency.